coljac/netrunner-console/README.md

 If a directory is passed as an argument to the script (e.g. `netrunner-console ~/Documents/anrdecks`), it will be used as the default deck location.
 Subsequently, the location of the last deck opened will be used as the default directory.

+If you pass the `-a` flag to the command (i.e. `netrunner-console -a`) it will use ascii instead of some unicode symbols for things like the credit, click and baselink symbols on cards.
+Use this if things look weird.

 ## Quick start

 - `> netrunner-console` to start